Sauceforge/Saucery/README.md

 The above code will run *3* unit tests (1 ClickLink test and 2 DataDrivenTitle tests) on *all* the platforms you specify, in parallel.

+#### Parallelism

-The Level of Parallelism is determined by the number of parallel threads you have paid for in your SauceLabs account.
+- The Level of Parallelism is determined by the number of parallel threads you have paid for in your SauceLabs account.

-We recommend 1 less than your limit.
+- We recommend 1 less than your limit.
 Our OpenSauce account has 5 so we specify 4 in our internal testing.

-Parallism is optional so you can exclude the `[assembly: LevelOfParallelism(4)]` and `[Parallelizable]` lines if you wish.
+- Parallism is optional so you can exclude the `[assembly: LevelOfParallelism(4)]` and `[Parallelizable]` lines if you wish.

 The other lines are mandatory.
 Let's break the key lines down.